carbon-design-system/carbon-website-archive/src/content/guidelines/typography/productive.md

 ## IBM Productive theme

-The _Productive_ theme is for use in web-based product design at IBM.
+The Productive theme is for use in web-based product design at IBM.
 This theme introduces the new IBM Design Language tokens.
 Please switch to the new tokens wherever possible.

+Type tokens are simply pre-set configurations of typographic elements (font-size, weight, line-height, etc) that are specifically calibrated for use in IBM product design.
+Selecting the appropriate type style is determined by layout or template structure.
+Layouts may have several levels of architecture or areas that require varying typographic hierarchies.

 ## Productive type sets

-Even though IBM Plex contains a wide range of scales, it’s important to use a curated type set.
-For a clear and focused reading experience, consider content needs and how type works across various screen sizes.
+Even though IBM Plex contains a wide range of scales, it’s important to use curated sets below for their specified purpose.
+For consistent, reliable performance across various screen sizes, do not use fluid type in components or in product UI.

 ### Supporting styles